Seattle couple identified as 2 killed at Gorge music festival

 When they finally left the venue, Powell and others staying in Lot H of the overflow campground area stayed outside until 2:30 a.m.
 Sunday.
 She watched as law enforcement officers whipped in and out of the area, carrying generator lights.
 When they were let back in, all the lights were focused on the scene of the shooting.
 Some areas had been fenced off.

-“What’s really scary was that one of the lights was fifteen feet away from our tent,” she said.
+“What’s really scary was that one of the lights was 15 feet away from our tent,” she said.

 Powell recalled security didn’t search their car when they entered the venue.
 They did have sniffing dogs, she said, and they explained they were “looking for things that go boom.”
 She wished they had checked people’s belongings more thoroughly.